Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Assisted with market analysis and research for various clients

-- Have developed strong skills for Excel and PowerPoint
+- The skills acquired are strong developed in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020